Hi! You've reached our website for customers based outside of the United States.

 Bitcoins are created automatically when the computers of the network users perform complex numerical tasks.
 This process is known as Bitcoin mining.
 Mining is planned in such a way that, over time, it becomes more and more difficult for users to mine Bitcoins.
 Additionally, the total number of Bitcoins that can ever be mined is limited to 21 million units.
 Because of these limitations, Bitcoin is often considered to be reasonably inflation-proof.
 It is not possible, for instance, for a central bank to issue new bitcoins, which means that the coins that are already in circulation won’t be devalued.
 Nonetheless, in recent years as Bitcoin reaches its maturity the evidence shows that its presumable safe-haven status is becoming less plausible as it too can be affected by the broader market movement.

 Within the Bitcoin network, transactions are sent quickly and confirmed in a few minutes.
 Because they are completed on a worldwide network, they are not dependent on their physical location.
 So it doesn't matter whether someone sends Bitcoins to the nearest city or across the world.
 Anyone can use Bitcoin because the software can be downloaded and used free of charge.

-Cryptocurrencies are secured in an encryption system with two "keys", the public key and the private key.
+Furthermore, Cryptocurrencies are secured in an encryption system with two "keys", the public key and the private key.
 The public key is a unique personal Bitcoin address, which all network participants can view.
 The private key functions as a type of PIN code that only the respective Bitcoin address owner knows.
 This key should not be passed on to anyone else and must be kept in a safe place.

 Bitcoins are sent to other Bitcoin addresses using seemingly random chains of around 30 characters.
 While every network participant can see other users’ public addresses, it is not necessarily possible to associate an address with a specific person.
 It is important to note that a transaction cannot be reversed once it has been verified.
 After the recipient has accepted the money, it's gone.
 So, if you accidentally sent it to the wrong address, you usually cannot undo it.